dougmartin/programmable-addition/README.md

 })
 ```

 You'll notice I'm using width, height and depth instead of x, y, and z.
-This makes sense to me as I'm designing the addition I'm thinking of it in 2d plan view (overhead iew) with the origin being in the top left so width is x, height is y and depth is z.
+This makes sense to me as I'm designing the addition I'm thinking of it in 2d plan view (overhead iew) with the origin being in the top left so width is x, height is z and depth is y.
+(I updated this after Step 5 below to swap height and depth based on babylon.js ideas of those parameters)

 ## Step 4: Create the basement excavation model